vradaev/TGBotJira/README.md

 ## Description

-My Project is help to recived the client message in the telegram and open tickets in the JIRA service desk.
+My Project is help to recived the client message in the telegram channel and open tickets in the JIRA service desk.
+The project is integrated with receiving the support team metrics dashboard from Superset and sends the metrics to a Telegram channel.

+### Available commands
+**/addcleint nameofclient** - The command add a client and chat ID for interaction with the bot.

+**/dashboard** - The command sends a Superset dashboard with support team metrics.

+**/sos** - The command sends a notification to duty support employee.

+**/cachereload** - The system command which reload order cache.

 ## Installation